A GREEK MIKRASIATIC STATE

 Exindaris reported that the heavy strain of administration had made

-Sterghiadis a very nervous person and that the confidence and respect of
+Sterghiadis a very nervous person and that the confidence and respect

 the liberals for him had been succeeded by animosity and mistrust.
-In the

 end, the Amyna movement collapsed.